jefffhaynes/BinarySerializer/README.md

 ### SerializeAsAttribute ###

 In general you shouldn't need this as most things tend to work out without it.
 However, you can always override the default behavior by specifying SerializeAs.
-This attribute can also be used to specify encodings and endianness if needed.

 ### SerializeAsEnumAttribute ###